-Depending on your recovery process, you may go home the day of surgery.
+Depending on your recovery process you will go home the day of surgery.
 You must plan to have a responsible person to take you home and remain with you while freshly recovering from your surgery.
 If you live alone, it would be best to have someone stay with you the first night or plan to stay at a friend/family house.
-Some procedures will require you to stay overnight or longer in the hospital.
-Ask your surgeon what the planned length of stay will be for your particular situation.